jayjay0317/Hands-On-ML-Study/Chapter_07/README.md

 ## 💡 Key Takeaways

-- The word “dimension” can mean different things depending on the context.
-In NumPy, `ndim` refers to the number of axes or nested array levels.
-For example, a table-shaped array with 5 rows and 3 columns has `ndim=2`.
-In PCA, however, dimension usually refers to the number of features in the vector space where each data point lives.
-For example, if each instance has height, weight, and age, then the data is 3-dimensional in the PCA sense, even if it is stored in a 2D NumPy array.
+- Dimensionality in NumPy vs PCA: In NumPy, dimension often refers to ndim, which describes the number of axes or structural depth of an array.
+In PCA, dimension refers to the number of features or variables that define each data point in feature space.
+For example, a dataset with 3 features is mathematically 3-dimensional, even if it is stored as a 2D NumPy array with shape (m, 3).

+- The Curse of Dimensionality: As the number of features increases, the feature space grows rapidly and the data becomes increasingly sparse.
+This can make models slower, harder to visualize, and more prone to overfitting because the training data covers only a small portion of the full feature space.

+- Projection vs Manifold Learning: Projection methods reduce dimensionality by mapping data onto a lower-dimensional space, while manifold learning methods try to uncover a lower-dimensional structure that may be curved.
+This distinction explains why PCA may work well on flat structures but fail on nonlinear datasets such as the Swiss roll.

-- PCA reduces dimensionality by finding new orthogonal axes called principal components.
-These axes are chosen to preserve as much variance as possible.
-Preserving more variance usually means preserving more of the structure in the data, because high-variance directions contain more of the differences between instances.
+- PCA and Variance Preservation: PCA reduces dimensionality by finding directions that preserve as much variance as possible.
+Preserving more variance usually means keeping more of the meaningful structure in the data, since high-variance directions often capture the main patterns of variation between instances.

+- PCA and Feature Scaling: PCA is sensitive to feature scales because it focuses on directions with the largest variance.
+If one feature has a much larger scale than others, PCA may treat it as more important, so standardization is often necessary before applying PCA.

+- Choosing the Number of Dimensions: The optimal number of dimensions is not fixed.
+It can be chosen by preserving a target amount of variance, such as 95%, or by selecting the value of n_components that gives the best validation performance for the downstream model.

-- PCA is a lossy dimensionality reduction method when only some principal components are kept.
-For example, reducing 784 pixel features to 154 principal components discards some information.
-Because many original high-dimensional points can map to the same lower-dimensional representation, the original data cannot be perfectly recovered.
+- PCA as a Lossy Compression Method: PCA compression is lossy when only some principal components are kept.
+Since multiple original high-dimensional points can map to the same lower-dimensional representation, the original data cannot be perfectly reconstructed after dimensionality reduction.

-- `inverse_transform()` reconstructs an approximation of the original data by projecting the reduced representation back into the original feature space.
-If all principal components are kept, the transformation can recover the original data exactly.
-However, when only a subset of components is used, a true inverse does not exist.
+- Reconstruction with inverse_transform(): When PCA reduces the data to fewer dimensions, inverse_transform() only reconstructs an approximation of the original data.
+If all principal components are kept, the transformation can recover the original data exactly, but when only a subset is used, a true inverse does not exist.

-- The best value of `n_components` depends on the goal.
-Keeping too few components may remove useful information, while keeping too many components may preserve noise or reduce the benefit of dimensionality reduction.
-In supervised learning, the best value can be selected based on validation or cross-validation performance.

-- The optimal number of dimensions also depends on the model used after dimensionality reduction.
-A simpler model may benefit from more retained components, while a more powerful model may perform well with fewer dimensions.

-- Full SVD can be expensive when the data matrix $X$ has many instances $m$ and features $n$.
+- Randomized PCA: Full SVD becomes expensive when the data matrix $X$ has many instances $m$ and features $n$.
 Randomized PCA speeds this up by approximating only the leading $d$ principal components, which is much cheaper when $d \ll n$.

+- Random Projection: Random Projection reduces dimensionality by multiplying the original data matrix by a randomly generated projection matrix.
+Unlike PCA, it does not search for optimal variance-preserving axes, but it can approximately preserve distances between instances when the target dimension is large enough.

-- Random Projection and Randomized PCA are different methods.
-Random Projection directly projects the data onto random lower-dimensional axes and can approximately preserve distances when the target dimension is large enough.
-Randomized PCA is still PCA: it uses randomness only as a computational shortcut to approximate the top principal components faster.
+- Random Projection vs Randomized PCA: Random Projection is a dimensionality reduction method on its own, where random directions become the final reduced space.
+Randomized PCA is still PCA; it uses randomness only as a computational shortcut to approximate the top principal components faster.

+- Sparse Random Projection: Sparse random projection is more memory efficient because the random projection matrix contains mostly zeros.
+Instead of storing every entry in a dense matrix, sparse representations store only the nonzero values and their positions.

+- LLE and Manifold Learning: Locally Linear Embedding, or LLE, is a nonlinear dimensionality reduction technique.
+It tries to preserve local neighbor relationships rather than projecting the data onto a flat subspace, making it useful for data that lies on a curved manifold.

+- Other Dimensionality Reduction Techniques: Techniques such as MDS, Isomap, t-SNE, and LDA serve different purposes. t-SNE is mainly used for visualization, while LDA is supervised and uses class labels to find axes that separate classes well.

 ## 🧠 Self-Reflection & Insights